 The Company's Class B Common Stock is not listed for trading.
-Each share of the Class B Common Stock is freely convertible into one share of Class A Common Stock, upon request of any Class B holder, and participates equally in dividends.
-On March 25, 2013, Mr. C. James Koch, the Company's Founder and Chairman of the Board of Directors, converted 100,000 shares of his holdings in Class B Common Stock into 100,000 shares of Class A Common Stock.
+Each share of the Class B Common Stock is freely convertible into one share of Class A Common Stock, upon request of any Class B holder, and participates equally in dividends

 The Company's unvested share-based payment awards include unvested shares (1) issued under the Company's investment share purchase program which permits employees who have been with the Company for at least one year to purchase shares of Class A Common Stock and to purchase those shares at a discount from market value after two years of employment, and (2) awarded as restricted stock awards at the discretion of the Company's Board of Directors.
 The investment shares and restricted stock awards generally vest over five years in equal number of shares.
 The unvested shares participate equally in dividends.
-See Note I for a discussion of the current year unvested stock awards and issuances.
+See Note J for a discussion of the current year unvested stock awards and issuances.